amida-tech/orange-api/docs/src/journal.md

                     {
                         id: 1,
                         date: "2015-05-31T19:27:09+00:00",
-                        text: "Had an amazing day today, perhaps thanks in part to taking one more Adderall than I was meant to this morning!!",
+                        text: "Had an amazing day today, perhaps thanks in part to taking one more Adderall than I was meant to this morning!!
+I #love you #Orange guys soooo much it's insane, but I should probably #go now to avoid #typing #too #much #hashtags #omgilovehashtags #Adderall",
+                        mood: "Happy",
+                        hashtags: ["Adderall", "love", "Orange", "go", "typing", "too", "much", "hashtags", "omgilovehashtags"],
                         medication_ids: [1,4]
                     },
                     ...